| CloserLook > John > John 17:1-26 |

 The

-world is both our battlefield, and our mission field.
+world is both our battlefield and our mission field.

 And

-the Spirit --- "Sanctify them
+Spirit --- "Sanctify them through

-through thy truth: thy word is truth."
+thy truth: thy word is truth."

 Yes,